sightfactory/fraud-prevention/README.md

 == Screenshots ==

 1. This screen shot shows the settings screen.
-2. This screen shot shows the error notice when a spam email is detected
+2. This screen shot shows the error notice when a spam email is detected.
-3. This screen show shows the error notice when too many transactions are attempted
+3. This screen show shows the error notice when too many transactions are attempted.

 == Changelog ==